martinvonk/SPEI/paper/paper.md

 ![(a) Precipitation and potential (Makkink) evaporation flux from a weather station in Cabauw (Royal Netherlands Meteorological Institute) from January 1, 1990 until December 31, 2020. (b) Monthly precipitation surplus. \label{fig:meteo_surplus}](figures/monthly_precipitation_surplus.png)

 The time series must be a `pandas.Series` with a `DatetimeIndex` as index.
 The Python package provides a function to compute each separate drought index.
-For instance, when computing the SPEI-1 (`-1` denoting one month time scale), using a fisk distribution for the example dataset is as follows:
+For instance, when computing the SPEI-1 (`-1` denoting a one month time scale), using a fisk distribution for the example dataset is as follows:

 ```python
 # load packages